GT-Morphism/gl-rust/learnings.md

 ```

 - An _associated function_ is a function that's implemented on a type; for example in `String::new()`, the `::` syntax indicates that `new` is an associated function of the `String` type.
+- Unlike languages such as Ruby and JavaScript, Rust will not automatically try to convert non-Boolean types to a Boolean.